demisto/content/StringSifter/Scripts/StringSifter/test_data/stringsifter_result.md

-### Top 20 Stringsifter word ranking based on their relevance for malware analysis.
+### Top 20 StringSifter word ranking based on their relevance for malware analysis.
 |Rating|Word|
 |---|---|
 | 7.84 | cryptominer |